 We may collect the following information from you:

 - your name and contact details, such as your physical address, email address and phone number;

 - the name of the domain from which you access the internet;

 - the date and time you access our sites;

-- other information you may supply to us.
+- other information you may supply to us; and

-6. Do WE share personal information with third parties?
+Do we share personal information with third parties?